1. Email Marketing

 Send welcome emails

-Though sending welcome emails is a common practice yet, many don’t implement it, thinking it’s unnecessary.
+Though sending welcome emails is a very common practice, many businesses and creators still don’t implement it – thinking it’s unnecessary.

-The fact is that a welcome email is one of the most important emails you’d ever send to your subscribers.
-You can use welcome emails to convey a warm welcome, let your subscribers know more about the newsletter and schedule.
+The fact is that a welcome email is one of the most important emails you’ll ever send to your subscribers.
+You can use welcome emails to convey a warm welcome, let your subscribers know more about the newsletter and what to expect from you.

 Welcome email marketing best practices example